Fytex/simple-ransomware/README.md

-# Just a Simple Ransomware made in C
+# Just a Simple Ransomware made in C for Windows

 This ransomware uses XOR cypher to encrypt the files.
 It will only affect non-system files under User desktop's directory.
 This is limited to User's directory but you can specify another relative instead of Desktop's one or None by changing **RELATIVE_FOLDER**'s value in main.c.